-Minimum Subscription:

-200 Units (\$5,000).
+Minimum Subscription: 200 Units (\$5,000).
 Additional subscriptions may be made in multiples of one Unit.

-Investment Objectives - National Portfolio:

-The National Portfolio's investment objective is to provide holders of National Class Units ("National Class Limited Partners") with an investment in a diversified portfolio of Flow-Through Shares of Resource Companies primarily engaged in the mining (principally mining for Critical Minerals) and energy sectors incurring Fligible Expenditures across Canada with for Critical Minerals) and energy sectors incurring Eligible Expenditures across Canada with a view to maximizing the tax benefits of an investment in National Class Units and achieving capital appreciation and/or income for National Class Limited Partners.
+Investment Objectives -National Portfolio: The National Portfolio's investment objective is to provide holders of National Class Units ("National Class Limited Partners") with an investment in a diversified portfolio of Flow-Through Shares of Resource Companies primarily engaged in the mining (principally mining for Critical Minerals) and energy sectors incurring Eligible Expenditures across Canada with a view to maximizing the tax benefits of an investment in National Class Units and achieving capital appreciation and/or income for National Class Limited Partners.